QUEENS COLLEGE DIETETIC INTERNSHIP WEB PAGES

 The Dietetic Internship (DI) at Queens College offers an intern the opportunity to acquire the essential knowledge and skills for a position as an entry-level dietitian.
 Interns are placed in a variety of local facilities to enhance their basic skills in the practice of dietetics.
-The curriculum is based on the Standards of Education of the Accreditation Counsel for Education in Nutrition and Dietetic (ACEND) of the Academy of Nutrition and Dietetics (AND formerly ADA).
+The curriculum is based on the Standards of Education of the Accreditation Council for Education in Nutrition and Dietetics (ACEND) of the Academy of Nutrition and Dietetics (AND formerly ADA).
 Upon successful completion of the program, candidates will be eligible to sit for the Dietetic Registration Examination, administered by the Commission on Dietetic Registration (CDR).
 The Program is fully accredited by ACEND through 2020.
 The address for ACEND is 120 S. Riverside Plaza, Suite 2000, Chicago, IL 60606-6995.
-The telephone number is 800/877-1600, ext.5400
+The telephone number is 800/877-1600, ext.5400.

 The mission of the Queens College Dietetic Internship is: To prepare entry-level dietetics practitioners in a manner that promotes flexibility and innovation in the increasingly global society.

 · Minimum of a 3.0 GPA in prior college work to be considered for admission to the program and maintenance of a minimum of a 3.0 GPA in graduate work at Queens College.

-The Verification of DPD completion from a program accredited by ACEND.
+· Verification of DPD completion from a program accredited by ACEND.

-· A personal interview may be required as part of the selection process
+· A personal interview may be required as part of the selection process.

 - The Dietetic Internship Program will assure that all interns understand the requirements for successful completion of the program for verification.

 · Over a five-year period, 95% of all interns will complete the program within 15 months of their entrance into the program.

 · 100% of all interns will read and understand the requirements for successful completion of the program.

 - The program will develop competent entry-level practitioners.

-• Over a five-year period, a minimum of 80% of all graduates who take the Registration Exam for the first time will pass.
+· Over a five-year period, a minimum of 80% of all graduates who take the Registration Exam for the first time will pass.

-• Over a five-year period, 90% of employed graduates will say they were well prepared for their first job.
+· Over a five-year period, 90% of employed graduates will say they were well prepared for their first job.

 · Over a five-year period, 90% of all employers will indicate their overall satisfaction with the graduates’ knowledge of their chosen specialty, their ability to solve problems, think critically and communicate effectively.

 - The program will develop dietetics professionals who are capable of working in various settings.

-• Each student will receive a score of Satisfactory or better on all practice evaluation forms
+· Each student will receive a score of Satisfactory or better on all practice evaluation forms.

 · On all self-evaluation forms, a minimum of 90% of the interns will indicate confidence in their ability to meet this goal.

 · Over a five-year period, 70% or more of the DI graduates who have sought employment in dietetics will be employed within three months of completion of the program.

 · Over a five-year period, 90% of employers will indicate overall satisfaction of the graduates’ ability to meet this goal.

 Application Information and Deadline

-The Queens College DI participates in electronic filing of Dietetic Internship applications (DICAS).
+The Queens College DI participates in the electronic filing of Dietetic Internship applications (DICAS).

-Queens College participates in Computer Matching for the class that begins in the fall only.
-The deadline is February 15, 2013.
+The deadline is February 15, 2014.
 You must go through computer matching in order to be eligible for acceptance into the Queens College DI.
-Contact your DPD Director for a packet or you can apply on-line at http://dnddigital.com or contact D&D Digital Systems at 515-292-0490.

 Waiver for Prior Experience

-If you are accepted into the internship and you have prior experience in food service or basic community, we will consider waiving the practical experience if:
+If you are accepted into the internship and have prior experience in food service or basic community, we will consider waiving the practical experience if: